mdav2/JuES.jl/README.md

 Routines for Moller-Plesset perturbation theory computations are implemented here.
 Currently in-core and disk based RMP2 and UMP2 are implemented.
 >**(!)
 Help** Direct MP2 would be an excellent contribution.
 ### CISingles.jl
 Specialized routines for computing configuration-interaction singles excited state wavefunctions are defined here.
 Corrections such as CIS(D) and variants defined here as well.
 Keep seperate from general CI code.
-Only in-core RCIS is implemented.
+Only in-core RCIS is implemented, and is currently not working.
 >**(!)
 Help** UCIS, disk-based, and direct implementations are excellent targets.
 ### CoupledCluster.jl
 Routines for computing ground state coupled cluster energies are contained here.
 Currently there is only RHF-CCD implemented.
 RHF-CCSD should be implemented soon, and UHF-CCD sometime after.
 >**(!)
-Help** CoupledCluster needs to be updated to use the general AO->MO transformation codes i.e. only transform ijab, mnij, and abef subsets.
-Refining the RHF-CCD implementation, or working on CCSD codes would be greatly appreciated.
+Help** Working on CCSD codes would be greatly appreciated.
 Once RHF-CCSD is complete, coding a perturbative triples correction would be a straightforward addition.
-Adapting the codes for use with DiskTensors would also be beneficial.
+CCD code could be updated to be able to use DiskTensors for Fxy and Wvxyz intermediates.